KieronQuinn/AmazfitSpringboardPluginExample/README.md

 You don't need to import this project and edit it from there.
 There's only a couple of important files and pieces of code:

 ### SpringboardPluginLib.jar (app/libs)
 Disassembled code from the HmAlarmClock app, with all but the plugin code removed.
-Copy this to the libs folder of your project, and then include it like so:
+[Download it](https://github.com/KieronQuinn/AmazfitSpringboardPluginExample/raw/master/app/libs/SpringboardPluginLib.jar), copy it to the libs folder of your project, and then include it like so:

 ![File > Project Structure > Dependencies](https://i.imgur.com/xIrVhJp.png)